Despite series of Grand Canyon deaths, tourists still drawn to the edge

 There are a few feet of dirt, trees and rocks spreading from the side of the path to the rim’s edge.
 Parts of the path are lined with blocks of rock.
 But the majestic canyon, with its ribbons of red and green, layered rock extending to the horizon, draws hikers off the path and closer to the surreal landscape.

-Daphne Chou, 28, dropped to the ground with nervousness as she watched her husband Shen Zang, 25, step from off a rim ledge to a ledge below for a closer look.
+Daphne Chou, 28, dropped to the ground with nervousness as she watched her husband, Shen Zang, 25, step off a rim ledge to a ledge below for a closer look.

 She yelled at him in Chinese that he better not leave her at the park by herself as a warning that he could kill himself.
 But Zhang ignored her anxious pleas.